440 International Those Were the Days

 1996 - Sleepers opened in U.S. theatres.
 The movie stars Kevin Bacon, Robert Deniro, Dustin Hoffman, Brad Pitt and Minnie Driver.
 Also debuting this day was To Gillian on Her 37th Birthday, from Triumph Films.
 This one starred Peter Gallagher, Claire Danes and Michelle Pfeiffer.

 1997 - The Women In Military Service for America Memorial was dedicated by U.S. Vice President and Mrs. Gore and other distinguished guests.
-The memorial at Arlington National Cemetery honors all military women - past, present and future - who have served in the United States armed forces during all eras and in all services.
+The memorial at Arlington National Cemetery honors all military women - past, present and future - in the United States armed forces during all eras and in all services.

 1999 - The New York Yankees won a record 36th pennant, beating the Boston Red Sox 6-to-1 in game five of the American League Championship Series.